bigfleet/jvf.com/source/_posts/2013-10-21-facebook-oauth-using-omniauth-and-rails-4.markdown

 <span class="step">Step 3: Putting it all together</span>

-<p>Your route file should contain a trace of the authentications you plan on
+<p>First, the above step created some cruft in your routes that will make you
-dealing with:</p>
+unhappy later.
+Remove the line that says <code>get "authentications#index"</code> from your routing file.
+Your route file should contain a trace of the authentications you plan on dealing with.
+Use this snippet:</p>

 ```ruby config/routes.rb
   resources :authentications